 The core consists of an inner, and an outer unit.
 These units are always working together to enable us to accomplish simple daily tasks to more advanced athletic performance.

-- Transverse abdominis: a deep abdominal muscle that acts as a belt around your waist to protect your spine.
+- Transverse abdominis: a deep abdominal muscle that works as a belt around your waist to protect your spine.
 Picking an item off the floor without properly activating this muscle will overload the lower back and pelvis which can lead to injury.

 - Multifidus: Another important muscle stabilizer connected to the pelvis.